Muts256/Incidence-Response/README.md

 ## Introduction

-This repository documents **practical Incident Response investigations** focused on detecting, analysing, and responding to real-world security threats commonly observed in enterprise and SOC environments.
+This repository documents **practical Incident Response investigations** focused on detecting, analysing, and responding to real world security threats commonly observed in enterprise and SOC environments.

 The investigations in this repository follow the **NIST Incident Response Lifecycle**, ensuring a structured and repeatable approach to handling security incidents: